Georgia Fowler Reveals Her Model Body In A Strapless Bikini For World Oceans Day

 This World Ocean day ???? let’s learn, change, and spread love to all our worlds people and our planet. ????????♻️ I found a really beautiful Chinese philosophy by Lao Tzu in 500BC on water, I think we could take a lot away from.
 ‘Let’s be like the water and have humility, harmony, and be open change, & adapt.’
 Link to talk in my stories ????

-Georgia flashed her glowing all over tan in her bikini look, which was made up of a blue bandeau-style top that sat a little low on her chest to show off a little cleavage and her décolletage.
+Georgia flashed her glowing allover tan in her bikini look, which featured a blue bandeau-style top that sat a little low on her chest to show off a little cleavage and her decolletage.

-She kept things matching with her swimwear as she paired the top with high-waisted bikini bottoms in the same color.
+She paired the top with high-waisted bikini bottoms in the same color.
 They sat just under her bellybutton to highlight her very slim waist and toned abs.

-She also accessorized with a gold chain around her neck as she stood barefoot on the white sand, which curved round and appeared to stretch for miles behind her with a row of foliage along the beach’s edge.
+She also accessorized with a gold chain around her neck as she stood barefoot on the white sand, which curved around and appeared to stretch for miles behind her with a row of foliage along the beach’s edge.

-The lingerie model didn’t reveal exactly when or where the first snap was taken, but also included a few more nature photos in her upload that showed her view at what appeared to be a number of different beaches.
+The lingerie model didn’t reveal exactly when or where the first snap was taken, but also included a few more nature photos in her upload that showed the view at what appeared to be a number of different beaches.

 In the caption, Georgia shared an important message with her 1.1 million followers where she urged them to “learn, change, and spread love.”